 The official position

-The academic consensus: Blavatsky's Theosophy is a 19th-century esoteric religious movement of literary and historical significance but no scientific validity; Sitchin's translations of Sumerian cuneiform are not accepted by any professional Assyriologist and are considered linguistically unsupported; Icke's reptilian thesis is rejected by mainstream academia in both biology and political science.
-No evidence of reptilian humanoids, of Nibiru as a planet, or of non-human bloodlines controlling human political institutions has been produced that would meet the standards of any mainstream scientific field.
-Icke's work has been variously characterized as new-age religious literature, political allegory, or pseudoscience depending on the critic.
+The academic consensus holds: Blavatsky's Theosophy is a 19th-century esoteric religious movement of literary and historical significance but no scientific validity; Sitchin's translations of Sumerian cuneiform are not accepted by any professional Assyriologist (Michael Heiser's detailed critique, published as The Myth of a 17th Planet: A Brief Analysis of Sitchin's Nibiru Claims, is the principal academic response); Icke's reptilian thesis is rejected across mainstream biology, comparative religion, and political science.
+No evidence of reptilian humanoids, of Nibiru as a planet, or of non-human bloodlines controlling human political institutions has been produced that meets the standards of any mainstream scientific field.
+Icke's work has been variously characterized as new-age religious literature, political allegory, pseudoscience, and — by some critics including the journalist Jon Ronson (Them: Adventures with Extremists, 2001) — as antisemitic code for older elite-control tropes.
+Icke has rejected this last reading in multiple public statements and in his 2001 book Children of the Matrix, but the debate over the framework's implicit symbolic structure remains active.

 Where it is now

-The reptilian theory has moderate persistent presence in English-language independent-research culture and substantial cultural presence in Internet memetics.
-Following Icke's 2020 platform bans, the theory's online centre of gravity shifted to independent platforms (Rumble, Bitchute, Odysee), Telegram channels, and alternative podcast networks.
-Its overlap with broader QAnon-adjacent frameworks peaked in 2020–2022 and has somewhat declined as those frameworks have fragmented.
-As of 2026, Icke continues to lecture and publish; Sitchin's Earth Chronicles remains in print; and the Theosophical Society retains active lodges worldwide.
+The reptilian theory has persistent presence in English-language independent-research culture and substantial cultural presence in Internet memetics.
+Following Icke's 2020 platform bans, the theory's online center of gravity has shifted to independent platforms (Rumble, Bitchute, Odysee), Telegram channels, and alternative podcast networks.
+Icke's own Ickonic subscription platform, launched 2020, has become the primary distribution channel for his ongoing work.
+The theory's overlap with broader QAnon-adjacent frameworks peaked in 2020-2022 and has fragmented somewhat as those frameworks have diffused.

 Go deeper